jorgetstechnology/Eagle-Eyes/README.md

 Here are some examples of creating the executeable:

-- pyinstaller -F -i server.ico server.py
+- pyinstaller -F -i YOUR_SERVER_ICON.ico server.py

-Using the "server.ico" as icon with "-i" & making it a single file with "-F".
+Using the "YOUR_SERVER_ICON.ico" as icon with "-i" & making it a single file with "-F".
-- pyinstaller -F -w -i client.ico client.py
+- pyinstaller -F -w -i YOUR_CLIENT_ICON.ico client.py

 Also using "-w" when building the client script to make it a windowless application.
 ___